jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 One asking regular people need to step up.
 Because doing our job, shopping a lot, voting every four years is not enough to earn a healthy society.
 We can't assume Big Government or Big Business will educate our kids, make a healthy medical system, or provide a reliable livelihood.

+If we make relatively small changes now, we'll save ourselves so much grief in the future.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, the middle-class has gotten better technology in our private lives.
-But, the Industrial Age establishment has blocked our evolution to a digital way of life.
+But, the Industrial Age middlemen has blocked our evolution to a digital way of life.

 Thankfully regular people can unpower the middlemen with our new "two-way radios".

-We can have our say because of modern apps, computers, and the internet.
-Finally, the specialists on Main Street such as doctors, mechanics, therapists, tailors, educators, everyone with a frontline skill, can hold the levers of power once again.
+Modern apps, computers, and the internet put the surpeme power in our hands.

+Finally, the specialists on Main Street such as doctors, mechanics, therapists, craftsmen, makers, sewists, plumbers, educators, everyone with a frontline skill, can hold our society's levers of power once again.
 Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill instead of make-shift plans.

 To get to this new world, Main Street needs a new philosophy.